- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

 Yes, Temple Newsam is wheelchair friendly and has accessible toilets.

 There is no wheelchair access to the south wing of the House, the cellars, and the first floor display areas of Home Farm.
 Please note that electric wheelchairs are not allowed in the House, Tea Rooms and Estate Office.
 Pushchairs cannot be pushed around the House.

-Temple Newsam has not told us if they are fully pushchair friendly.
+No, Temple Newsam have stated they are not pushchair friendly.